delabassee/java-lab/lab4-preview.md

 #### Compile time configuration

 In an Helidon project's `pom.xml`, configure the Java compiler plugin to enable Preview Feature.
+You will have to do this in Lab 5.

 ```xml
 …